kibexd/workers-rights-watch-website/CONTRACT.md

 Developer agrees to:

 - ☐ Deliver website as described in Section 2
-- ☐ Connect payment gateways upon receiving credentials
+- ☐ Connect payment gateways (Stripe and PayPal) upon receiving credentials
 - ☐ Test all functionality before launch
 - ☐ Provide training and documentation
 - ☐ Respond to support requests within 48 hours (maintenance period)